better-internet/radworks-docs/docs/using-radicle/fetching-and-merging.md

 To be able to collaborate on a Radicle project, you need to know how to fetch and merge contributions from other people.
 To fetch and merge changes from a contributor, you first need to add them as a remote to your project.
-If you haven't done so, then first follow the steps in [Tracking & viewing contributions][tv] section.
+If you haven't done so, follow the instructions in [Tracking & viewing contributions][tv] section.

-If you can see your a tracked peer's changes after adding them as a remote, this means they have been successfully replicated to your machine.
+If you can see a peer's changes after adding them as a remote, they have been successfully replicated to your machine.
 If you have added a peer as a remote and can't see their changes, head over to our [Troubleshooting][tr] section.

 ## Fetching changes

-If you're interested in merging these changes into one of your branches, you'll need to fetch these commits into your working copy.
-To make sure you can fetch or push changes, you need to add the [`git-rad-remote` helper][gs] to your `$PATH`.
+If you're interested in merging these changes into one of your branches, you'll need to fetch these commits and merge them into your working copy.
+To make sure you can fetch and push changes, you need to add the [`git-rad-remote` helper][gs] to your `$PATH`.

 Navigate to your woking copy in a terminal.
-Here you can inspect the remotes of your project by running the `git remote` command.
+Here you can inspect the remotes of your project by running `git remote show`.
 For example, a project that tracks multiple people might look something like this.

 ```